A-R0D/random-workout-generator/README.md

 # random-workout-generator
-Created this code using python to generate random workouts
+Created this code using Python to generate random workouts for my Introduction to python class